pleasetrythisathome/pleasetrythisathome.github.io/billing.md

 My rate is $150/hour.
 I give discounts when we work more together.
 Sometimes I work for less on social good projects.

-I bill at $150/pomodoro, which I consider to be a more accurate unit of work produced.
-It's 25 minutes of uninterrupted work on a specific task, followed by a 5 minute break, away from desk.
-After experimentation, I've found that I spend about double that time on the rest of work, things like calls, slack, scheduling, project management, review, lunch etc. I therefore equate 1 pomodoro to 1 hour of work.

-You can pay me by pomodoros or think of it like hours.
+I track my time by pomodoro cycles, which I consider to be a more accurate unit of work produced.
+The following system is an attempt to first figure out how much real work I get done in a standard day, assign a more meaningful unit to it than the hour, and then track that instead of time.

 Here’s how I work.
-Skip down to billing if you just want numbers.

 ## The Pomodoro Technique

 The Pomodoro Technique was developed by [Francesco Cirillo](https://caps.ucsd.edu/Downloads/tx_forms/koch/pomodoro_handouts/ThePomodoroTechnique_v1-3.pdf).
 The gist is to work on a single task without any interruption or distraction for 25 minutes, take 5 minutes off (I prefer to stand up and do something physical like handstands), and repeat for a total of 4 cycles, before taking a 30 minute break.
 This leads to a full cycle of 2.5 hours.

+No distractions means no calls, no slack, no getting coffee, no reddit, no reading articles from co-workers or friends, just working on the task at hand.

 ## The Standard Work Day

 The standard work day is generally considered to be 8 hours.
-There seems to be little agreement of what happens when during these 8 hours, but an hour for lunch is considered standard.
+There seems to be little agreement on exactly what happens when during these 8 hours, but an hour for lunch is considered standard.

 I define a standard workday under a “normal” 8 hour period as follows.